Best daily deals

 By default, the Sony WH-1000XM3 (cyan) has a louder bass output than both the WH-1000XM4 (yellow dash) and SoundGuys house curve (pink), but it also has a more pleasing treble response than the WH-1000XM4.

-While the Sony WH-1000XM4 has a slightly less boosted bass response, its default treble response is a bit bonkers and will really make poorly mixed tracks sound bad.
-You can set a custom EQ profile with the Sony Headphones Connect app if you want to avoid this loud treble response, though.
+While the Sony WH-1000XM4 has a slightly less boosted bass response, its default treble response is a bit bonkers and will make poorly mixed tracks sound bad.
+You can set a custom EQ profile with the Sony Headphones Connect app, though, to avoid this loud treble response.

 The Sony WH-1000XM3 microphone seems to have been a flash in the pan